QY-H00/qy-h00.github.io/_pages/about.md

   - /about.html
 ---

  I'm a year 1 PhD Student in School of Computing at [National University of Singapore](https://nus.edu.sg/), advised by Professor [Angela Yao](https://www.comp.nus.edu.sg/~ayao/).
 Prior to it, I received my Honours Bachelor degree with Highest Distinction majoring in computer science from the same faculty.
-My research interest is to use computer vision to build connection between human being and aritifical intelligence, including pose estimation and deep neural network understanding.
+My research interest is mechanism of deep learning towards trustworthy AI.
+Currently I'm working on the explanability, out-of-distribution and human pose estimation.

 Apart from research, I'm also interested in cutting-edge technology startups and ventural captial.
-I founded company SmartNail working with [DingTalk](https://www.dingtalk.com/en) and [Forwe](https://www.forwe.vip/) to serve small / medium-sized construction enterprises with digital transformation solution.
+I founded company HuiJian Cloud working with [DingTalk](https://www.dingtalk.com/en) and [Forwe](https://www.forwe.vip/) to serve small / medium-sized construction enterprises with digital transformation solution.
 Prior to it, I was a Fellow working on the sector of AI and Metaverse in [MiraclePlus (former YC China)](https://www.miracleplus.com/en/).

 Publications
 ======